RSCC Policies & Guidelines

 - Charges for automobile rental shall be allowed whenever it is more economical than alternative methods of transportation or it is the only practical means of transportation and the estimated cost is included and approved on the travel authorization form.

-- Charges for insurance for rented automobiles are not reimbursable.
+- Charges for insurance for rented automobiles to be operated solely inside of Tennessee are not reimbursable.
 The State of Tennessee is self-insured and does not purchase separate insurance and therefore will not reimburse for insurance purchases made for rental vehicles.

 - Whenever possible, employees should refuel before returning vehicles.